Fitting the $Z b \bar b$ vertex in the two-Higgs-doublet model and in the three-Higgs-doublet model: Numerical results

 We depict in figure~\ref{gLR2HDM} the confrontation between experiment and the values of $\delta g_L$ and $\delta g_R$ attainable in the aligned 2HDM.

-One sees that, if one forces the 2HDM to comply with the $T$-oblique parameter constraint~\eqref{T}, then the 2HDM cannot achieve a better agreement with solution~1 for $g_L$ and $g_R$ than the SM; in particular, when one uses the $A_b$ value~\eqref{Abtrue}, the 2HDM cannot even reach the $2\sigma$ interval.
-Only when one allows both for a large $T$ and for a very low neutral-scalar mass $m_3 \lesssim 60$\,GeV are the central values of both solutions 1$^\mathrm{fit}$ and 1$^\mathrm{average}$ attainable.
-In the right panel of figure~\ref{gLR2HDM} one sees that, if both new neutral scalars of the 2HDM have masses larger than 150\,GeV, then the fit to solution~1 is never better than in the SM case, even if one does not take into account the $T$-parameter constraint.
+One sees that, if one forces the 2HDM to comply with the $S$ and $T$-oblique parameter constraints~\eqref{ST}, then the 2HDM cannot achieve a better agreement with solution~1 for $g_L$ and $g_R$ than the SM; in particular, when one uses the $A_b$ value~\eqref{Abtrue}, the 2HDM cannot even reach the $2\sigma$ interval.
+Only when one allows both for a laxer $S$- and $T$-oblique parameters constraints and for a very low neutral-scalar mass $m_3 \lesssim 60$\,GeV are the central values of both solutions 1$^\mathrm{fit}$ and 1$^\mathrm{average}$ attainable.
+In the right panel of figure~\ref{gLR2HDM} one sees that, if both new neutral scalars of the 2HDM have masses larger than 150\,GeV, then the fit to solution~1 is never better than in the SM case, even if one does not take into account the $S$ and $T$-parameter constraints.\footnote{ We want to emphasize that the constraint on the oblique parameter $S$ does not modify most of our figures much (notable exceptions are the blue areas in the left panels of figures~\ref{gLR2HDM}--\ref{gLR3HDM}); usually (but not always!), the points that comply with all other constraints also comply with the $S$ ones.
+The oblique parameter $S$ does not affect as much models with new scalars as models with new fermions, like for instance the ones in ref.~\cite{gori}.}

 In figure~\ref{gLcn2HDM} we display the same points as in figure~\ref{gLR2HDM}, now distinguishing the neutral-scalar contribution to $\delta g_L$ from the charged-scalar contribution to the same quantity.